 NSF-Funded Collaborative Research on Building an Intelligent, Uncertainty-Resilient Detection and Tracking Sensor Network

-Detection, identification, and tracking of CBRNE (Chemical, Biological, Radiological, Nuclear, and Explosive) plumes can be accomplished by combining the modalities of sensor and cyber networks.
+Detection, identification, and tracking of CBRNE (Chemical, Biological, Radiological, Nuclear, and Explosive) plumes can be accomplished by combining the modalities of the sensor and cyber networks.
 The sensor network provides information about physical-space activities, e.g., locations and movements of the plume sources.
 The cyber network provides storage and computational resources to analyze and infer where the plume originated, the trajectory of its movement, and the prediction of its future movement.
 The challenges in realizing such a sensor cyber network include intelligent sensing (intelligent sensor selection and coverage) and the capability to deal with uncertainties (uncertainty in measurement as well as in modeling)…

 - EAGER: SwitchOn – Exploring and Strengthening US-Brazil Collaborations in Future Internet Research.
 National Science Foundation (CNS-1443285).
 PI: Jason Liu. $200k, 2014-2015.